 A decade after he left the BBC, Joshua returned in 2010 to present the popular Radio 4 series Law in Action, a programme he had launched in 1984.
 Also in 2010, he also accepted an invitation to chair Halsbury's Law Exchange, an independent and politically neutral think-tank.

 Joshua was the BBC's legal correspondent for 15 years before moving in 2000 to The Daily Telegraph, where he edited the paper's legal coverage until the end of 2008.
 In May 2010, he started writing a weekly commentary for the Guardian's online law page.
-His print columns appear in the Law Society Gazette every two weeks and Standpoint magazine every month.
+He also writes a column twice a month for the Law Society Gazette.

 Joshua is known for his independence, his authority and his ability to explain complicated legal issues with simplicity, clarity and wit.
 Because he trained as a lawyer before becoming a legal journalist, he is often the first port of call for broadcasters faced with a breaking legal story.